landrybutler/da2capstone/README.md

 # da2capstone
-This repository contains my Capstone project for the Data Analysis Bootcamp at Nashville Software School.
+This repository contains my Capstone Project for the Data Analysis Bootcamp at Nashville Software School.

 ## Contents
 - [Status](#Status)